 Professional negligence claims can come in many guises and include claims against accountants, architects, surveyors and solicitors.

-The common factor with all such claims is that the impact on you or your business is not only financial but often emotional.
-You can feel let down by the very people who were supposed to assist and advise you and upon whom you relied.
-They owe you a duty of care and if their advice or service falls short of the standard that is to be expected from a professional as a result of which you suffer loss, then you may have a claim against them for professional negligence.
+The common factor with all such claims is that the impact on you or your business is not only financial, but often emotional.
+You can feel let down by the very people who were supposed to assist and advise you, and upon whom you relied.
+They owe you a duty of care, and if their advice or service falls short of the standard that is to be expected from a professional which you suffer loss as a result of, then you may have a claim against them for professional negligence.

 Professional negligence is a specialist area of law, as the parties have to comply with a particular protocol which is set out the Civil Procedure Rules.
 Often the defendants have professional indemnity insurance and, if so, it is the insurers’ solicitors who take over conduct of the case on behalf of the defendant.
 They can be highly contested claims as, not only can there be significant sums of money at stake, but also the professional’s reputation.

-Our professional negligence team has a wealth of experience acting on behalf of claimants involving many different professional advisers and we are accredited members of the Professional Negligence Lawyers Association (PNLA), a well renowned body in this area.
-With our numerous contacts within the local business community we have access to experts who are able to assess your claim and provide expert evidence to support it if it proves necessary
+Our professional negligence team has a wealth of experience acting on behalf of claimants involving many different professional advisers.
+We are also accredited members of the Professional Negligence Lawyers Association (PNLA), a well renowned body in this area.
+With our numerous contacts within the local business community, we have access to experts who are able to assess your claim and provide expert evidence to support it if it proves necessary

 Recent examples of our cases include:

 - Successfully settled a claim against a firm of solicitors for failing to advise the claimants about lack of building regulation approval when purchasing a property

 - Claim against a firm of architects in relation to the negligent issuing of a Property Completion Certificate

 - Claim against a firm of solicitors in respect of a negligently drafted will